 THANK YOU for all your support of this website during the past year!
-I look forward to 2020 – many new articles and pictures are planned for your reading enjoyment!
-I have a tendency to add more pictures as I come across them – +30 this year!
+I look forward to 2021 – many new articles and pictures are planned for your reading enjoyment!
+I have a tendency to add more pictures as I come across them.
 Enjoy!

 A week before Christmas in 1970, our company returned to Cu Chi base camp (Vietnam) for a three-day stand down.
 My package from home included a Christmas tree and tins of home-made cookies.
 Everyone pitched in to decorate and devour…I’m (author) on the left!